This article has been updated a number of times as new information regarding Medical Examiner’s Certification has been published by FMCSA.

 - Continue using the forms with the expiration date of August 31st, (Form MCSA-5875 & Form MCSA-5876) until FMCSA publishes new forms.

-DOTPhysicalDOCTORS will update this website once new forms are available.
+DOTPhysicalDOCTORS will update this website when new forms are available.

 Extension of Compliance Dates for the Medical Examiner’s Certification Integration Final Rule — see FMCSA official website explanation.